MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-apply-sales-transactions-manually.md

 ---
-title: Apply Customer Ledger Entries to Reconcile Payments | Microsoft Docs
+title: Reconcile Customer Payments with the Cash Receipt Journal or from Customer Ledger Entries
 description: Describes how to apply customer cash receipts or refunds to one or more open customer ledger entries and reconcile customer payments.
 author: SorenGP
 ms.service: dynamics365-business-central